- 1 Definition

 Tips (keywords) for investigation, referral to specialist and journal writing in rheumatoid arthritis - Arthritis

 The vast majority have the effect of Methotrexate, which is often perceived as the "gold standard" in treatment.
-In case of ongoing disease activity, treatment should start as soon as the diagnosis is given, at the latest within 3 months.
+In case of ongoing disease activity, treatment should start as soon as the diagnosis is given, no later than within 3 months.
 Nevertheless, many will still have active disease that causes pain and reduces physical function in the long run.
-By adding a "biological" drug, usually a TNF inhibitor (for example Remicade, Enbrel, Humira) or a JAK inhibitor, achieves approx. 70% better treatment effect.
+By adding a "biological" drug, usually a TNF inhibitor (for example Remicade, Enbrel, Humira) or a JAK inhibitor, approx. 70% better treatment effect.
 Survival after 5 years with RA is now similar to the rest of the population.
 Smoking worsens the prognosis more in arthritis than expected.

 Follow-up by a specialist for rheumatoid arthritis - Arthritis

 Regular follow-up by a specialist in rheumatic diseases is internationally recommended for disease activity, progressive disease course or when treatment is given with disease-suppressing drugs (DMARDs, JAK inhibitors or biological drugs).